diegosalasmartinez/health-care-api/README.md

 9. Navigate to [http://localhost:5000](http://localhost:5000).
 The app will automatically reload if you change any of the source files.

+10. As user routes are protected, you might need to manually insert your admin user in your MongoDB.
+Remember passwords are encrypted with bcryptjs.

 ## App Info

 ### Author